sflin/clopper/README.md

 # Important notes
 * As the IP-addresses of the instances frequently change, consider running "$ ssh-keygen -f ~/.ssh/known_hosts" before each execution.
 * Installation on the instances should take around five minutes.
 Amongst others, you can monitor its progress in the generated log-file "clopper-log.log".
 The file will be generated in the /clopper root directory.
-* The results should be continuously written to the cloud-storage bucket "clopper-storage" version by version.
+* The results should be continuously written to the cloud-storage bucket version by version.
 Besides the generated log-file, you can monitor the program progress in the [console](https://console.cloud.google.com/storage).
+* When using large projects, scp-copying can take some while.
+Monitor its progress in the log-file.
+* If you plan to run more than one "clopper"-script at once, wait with starting the second one until scp-copying has finished.
+* In the end, the intermediate results of "hopper" are downloaded from the cloud storage bucket to the local computer.
+There are available at "/home/USER/output-TIMESTAMP".

 # Troubleshooting
 * Man in the middle attack: The IP-address of the concerned instance has most likely been assigned to another instance before.
 If this is possible, consider running "$ ssh-keygen -f ~/.ssh/known_hosts".